 - An Online Induction is available twice a year offering live Q&A sessions on the VLE, study skills, the Online Library and Level 4 modules.

-- Discussion forums for each module, where you can share perspectives with fellow students from all over the world, and a Dean’s forum for academic queries.
+- Discussion forums for each module, where you can share perspectives with fellow students from all over the world.

 - The Online Library provides access to over 100 million academic electronic items comprising E-books, E-journals, conference proceedings, etc. In addition, students can request items which are not held in the library via the library's Inter-Library loans service with the British Library.
 Access more than 10 legal databases, including Lexis/Nexis, Westlaw and other valued materials.

 - Senate House Library provides free reference access for all registered distance and flexible learning students.

 - Lecture Plus: for some modules, you can view a recorded lecture and engage afterwards in a dedicated discussion forum.